Are you breeding leopard geckos?

 Warning!
 This probing must be extremely gentle, or you may injure the eggs or females.

 Also, females won’t like being handled if they are pregnant (more on this below), so you may have a hard time with the physical checking.

 Soon after the early days of pregnancy, your leopard gecko will not eat as much by the end of the pregnancy.

 As the eggs grow, the space in their abdomen for their stomachs and digestive system is limited in space.

-Along with the lack of appetite, you may notice a thinning of the tail and back towards the end of the pregnancy.
+With a lack of appetite, you may notice thinning of the tail and back towards the end of the pregnancy.

 This goes along with a lack of appetite.